iancero/rollout/README.md

 4. Evaluating the statistical properties (e.g., power, bias) of those fitted models.

-Rollout’s functions are designed guide you through each of these steps, which are described in more detail below.
+Rollout’s main functions guide you through each of these steps and are described in more detail below.

 ## Specifying rollout schedules and effects